 How to Take CBD Oil Sublingually and the Benefits of This Method

 To take CBD oil sublingually, drop a few drops of CBD oil under your tongue and leave them there for at least 60 seconds.

-Taking CBD oil sublingually has benefits vs immediately swallowing it.
+Taking CBD oil sublingually has a major benefit vs immediately swallowing it:

 When you take CBD oil sublingually, it doesn’t have to go through the gastrointestinal tract and the risk of it being broken down and degraded, is thus significantly reduced.

 Another main benefit of taking CBD oil sublingually is that because the CBD directly enters your bloodstream, the effects will be felt quicker compared to when you simply swallow it.

 Keep in mind that when taking CBD oil sublingually, it’s still recommended to swallow it, after holding it under your tongue for at least 60 seconds.
 This way you ensure that you get the benefits of all the compounds found in your CBD oil, even the ones that might not be very susceptible to sublingual absorption.

 For a current list of CBD oils that we recommend taking orally/sublingually, click the link below: